Bernie Dittman: Career

 Born in Ohio, Dittman's interest in broadcasting became known in the sales and marketing department of his family's appliance store in Cleveland, Ohio.
 He was involved in the purchasing of advertising time on local radio stations.
 When Dittman attended St. Louis University, he did not study broadcasting, but engineering.
 After earning his engineering degree, Dittman's interest in broadcasting kept him away from a career in engineering.
 His interest finally peaked when he decided to buy a radio station up for sale, with the help of a broker.
 Dittman found out that the Mobile Register was selling its country music station WABB.
 He seized the opportunity in 1959 and shortly after arriving in Mobile a year later, the station began broadcasting Top-40 music.
 The format was such a success in the 1960s that WABB added a new FM simulcast in 1973.
 Dittman and his staff encouraged drivers in a series of on-air promotions to install low-cost FM radio receivers.
 WABB-FM eventually continued the Top-40 format after the AM station switched to a news/talk format.

 Personal life

 Dittman's service to his fellow man extended beyond FM radio receivers.
 Since he came to Mobile, the WABB Community Club Awards Program of Greater of Mobile has provided thousands of dollars in financial awards to local organization.
 The station's longtime sponsorship of the Greater Gulf State Fair in Mobile began in 1965, along with the long-running High Striker game, a charitable promotion at the entrance to the fair's Midway.
 For years Dittman was seen operating the game himself.
 The Alabama Deep Sea Fishing Rodeo (sponsored by WABB since 1970) the Senior Bowl, and the GMAC Bowl received financial support from Dittman and WABB through the years.
 Since WABB was the Emergency Broadcast System primary station for Mobile, Dittman and his radio staff kept residents informed during severe weather, especially during, and after hurricanes.
+Dittman had three daughters, Betsy, Stephanie, and Marsha with his wife Judith (Judy) Dittman.
+His wife Judith (Judy) died in August of 2022.